-While the snow is piling up outside, the sight of Bougainvillea in bloom, the tiny white flowers or the hanging green and red fruit on the Fukien tea, as well as the jasmine aroma of drooping flowers on my Wrightia religiosa just delight the senses.
+While the snow is piling up outside, the sight of Bougainvillea in bloom, the tiny white flowers or the hanging green and red fruit on the Fukien tea, as well as the jasmine aroma of drooping flowers on my Wrightia religiosa just delight the senses."

 Be sure to also see this truly unique, not so small greenhouse.
 It is far from a small greenhouse, but you will enjoy it!
 This page adds new meaning to the words "pool house".

-Or you may want to see more about growing bonsai trees indoors.
+See more about growing bonsai trees indoors.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.